KeyboardKit/website/collections/_features/Proxy-Utilities.md

 ---
 title: Proxy Utilities

+hero:
-hero-title: Text Document Proxy Utilities
+  title: Text Document Proxy Utilities
+  emoji: 📄

-hero-description: Make the text document proxy do more
+description: Make the custom keyboard text document proxy do more
-hero-emoji: 📄

 ---

 Custom keyboards use a [text document proxy](/terminology) to integrate with the currently active text field.
 It lets you insert and delete text, get the selected text, move the input cursor, etc.